zzt108/YI/README.md

 --> Do not just add nuget package but add using Microsoft.EntityFrameworkCore.Design;

 # Plans
+- Open AI web page with suggested answer language
+- Signed APK to ease distribution
 - Continuous saving of data, restore last state when started
   - persist hexagrams to JSON
   - persist jicsing 2 JSON
 - categorized questions
 - ?
 Randomized throws
-- Open AI web page with YiWin form summary ?
 - User reaction based coin throws
   - gif
   - based on user response or position
-- :) Stalk based hexagrams
 - Do UI in MAUI/Android
 - Read char sequence from question as coin throw results.
 Like oo1, hht, ffi, 001, etc